ganong-noel/ganong_shoag_repkit/README.md

 `09_build/borjas1940robustness.do` processes and analyzes demographic and economic data for the year 1940

 `10_build/borjas2000.do` processes and analyzes data related to migration and income for the year 2000.
+Note: This code is a little slow.
+It takes a little less than 5 minutes to run.

 `11_build/borjas2000robustness.do` analyzes migration and household data for the year 2000, generating skill-specific income and migration statistics under various scenarios and populations.
+Note: This code is a little slow.
+It takes a little less than five minutes to run.

 `12_build/price_file_prep.do` calculates demographic characteristics, average household income, and skill-related variables for different years  by state and birth state.
 It also computes housing costs, scaled income, and generates instrument variables for further analysis.
+Note: This code is slow.
+It takes more than five minutes to run.

 `13_analyze/mig_returns_and_flows.do` generates various figures in figure 3, 4, 5, and appendix tables 3, and 4 relating to migration and income data, including scatter plots, regression results, and data manipulation, for different years (1940, 2000, etc.), skills (skilled and unskilled), and demographics, and exports the results to various file formats

+***CSV files***
+For replication purposes, every figure has a csv file with a title format "name_of_plot_fig_XXX.csv" in the out_final folder.
+For plots in Figures 1, 2, 3, 4, and 5, coefficients need to be constructed first, so make sure to run the code that does this before plotting.